cirosantilli/china-dictatorship/FAQ.md

 In the end I just end up thinking about new replies to those arguments and adding them to this FAQ.

+But maybe no radical ever considers himself radical?
+Hmmm...

 ## Are you a SJW?

 SJW: there is a seed of SJW in me.